A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Policy Class and Optimality

 In general $G_0 \notin \mathcal{D}$ so it is necessary to approximate $G_0$ by functions in $\mathcal{D}$ and pass to a limit.
 Interestingly, the following analysis works with the approximating functions $\gn$ defined in \lemref{lem:G0-approx} without establishing an adjoint relation involving the function $G_0$.
-To achieve the desired result, we impose another set of conditions.
-First, recall that when $a$ or $b$ are natural boundaries, the existence of the limits $G_0(a) := \lim_{x\rightarrow a} G_0(x)$ and $G_0(b):= \lim_{x\rightarrow b} G_0(x)$ follow from \cndref{extra-cnd} since $G_0$ is strictly decreasing in a neighbourhood of $a$ and is strictly increasing in a neighbourhood of $b$.